SciDriver/spark-mpi/examples/spark/README.txt

-The Spark-MPI demo that runs the MPI application on the Spark workers
+The Spark-MPI demo that runs the MPI application on Spark workers

 1. Start the PMI server